-Spending two days in Gili Trawangan was not on the plan until the last minute and nothing would have been the same without it..
-In this tiny lawless island everything is color; from the turquoise blue of its waters, its violet sunsets and the unstained white of its lights when gets dark.
+Spending two days in Gili Trawangan was a last minute trip, and things would not have been the same without it.
+This tiny lawless island is full of colorful things: turquoise blue waters, violet sunsets, and unstained white lights when it gets dark.

-Gili Trawangan forms, with Gili Meno and Gili Air the famous Gili Islands.
+Altogether, Gili Trawangan, Gili Meno, and Gili Air form the Gili Islands.

-These islands are 3 of the more than 13,000 that compose Indonesia.
-Although we went from Bali, they really belong to Lombok, as they are located on the coast of this island.
-The three islands are authentic paradises of crystalline waters, but it depends on what you are looking for, in order to choose one or the other.
+These islands are only 3 of more than 13,000 that make up Indonesia .
+Although we took a ferry to get here from Bali, these islands are actually part of Lombok.
+The three islands are authentic paradises of crystalline waters, and choosing to stay at one or the other depends on what you are looking for.

 - Gili Trawangan is for you if you are looking for young people and partying.
-Full of bars and discos.
-With an extension of 3.4km2, it is the largest of the three islands.
+The largest of the three islands at a span of 3.4 km2, this island is full of bars and clubs.

-- Gili Air is an intermediate point between the madness and quietness of one island and another.
-This is usually the one chosen for honeymoons or family trips.
+- Gili Air is an intermediate point between the madness and quietness of the other two islands.
+This island is usually the honeymoon or family trip destination.

 Without a doubt, my cousin and I were seduced by the beach parties at Gili Trawangan.

-In this article, you will find everything you can do in Gili Trawangan in two days.
+In this article, you will find information about everything you can do in Gili Trawangan in two days.

 HOW TO GET TO THE GILI ISLANDS

 The only way is by ferry from Bali or Lombok.